 Relevant reporting standards specific to NLP research have yet to be established.
-Therefore, a modified quality appraisal based on the approach described by Koleck and colleagues(29), which has been used successfully in cardiology(18), was combined with additional machine-learning quality indicators, as defined by Nascimento(30).
-This checklist included evaluation of tuning, generalisability, use of appropriate statistical tests, model costs (time), potential for explainability, code sharing and documentation.
-Adequacy of reporting was assessed according to the principles of SwiM (26) by two review authors (MS, BR), who also independently assessed quality and ROB as high or low according to an adapted ROBINS-I and Cochrane Specification(27, 31) available in Supplement C. QUADAS-2(32) was not used because of its narrower scope.
-Standardised clinical NLP ROB frameworks will hopefully become formalised as internationally recognised NLP benchmarks are established.
+Therefore, a modified quality appraisal based on the approach described by Koleck and colleagues [29], which has been used successfully in cardiology [18], was combined with additional machine-learning quality indicators, as defined by Nascimento [30].
+This checklist included evaluations of tuning, generalisability, use of appropriate statistical tests, model costs (time), potential for explainability, code sharing and documentation.
+The adequacy of the reporting was assessed according to the principles of SwiM [26] by two review authors (MS, BR), who also independently assessed quality and ROB as high or low according to an adapted ROBINS-I and Cochrane Specification [27, 31] available in Supplementary Material 3.
+QUADAS-2 [32] was not used because of its narrow scope.
+As internationally recognised NLP benchmarks are established, standardised clinical NLP ROB frameworks will hopefully become formal.